 More than thirty years ago, Mike Papantonio joined the law firm and started one of the most respected mass torts departments in America.
 His work in complex litigation involving prescription drugs and medical devices has placed Mike at the center of the nationwide mass torts and class action legal community.

 In 2004, Mike helped launch a nationwide organization called Mass Torts Made Perfect.
 Today, this organization holds annual conferences attended by the top personal injury attorneys across America in an effort to develop successful litigation strategies for confronting wrongdoing by multi-national corporations.

-Mike is is listed in the publications Best Lawyers in America and Leading American Attorney.
+Mike is listed in the publications Best Lawyers in America and Leading American Attorney.
 In 2008, he was selected by the Public Justice Foundation as a finalist for its Trial Lawyer of the Year.
 In 2011, he was awarded the Perry Nichols Award, the highest honor given by the Florida Justice Association.
 In 2015, he was inducted into The National Trial Lawyers Hall of Fame.
 Today, he hosts the international television show "America's Lawyer."

-Much has changed for our law firm since it was formed more than sixty years ago.
+Much has changed for our law firm since it was formed more than sixty-five years ago.
 Reubin Askew, one of the two founders, went on to become a two-term governor for the State of Florida and candidate for President of the United States.

-The one thing that has not changed with our firm, however, is that we know the importance of showing each and every client the individual attention and respect they deserve; and if you contact us, we always respond no matter how big or small your case might be.
+The one thing that has not changed with our firm, however, is that we know the importance of showing each and every client the individual attention and respect they deserve.
+And if you contact us, we always respond no matter how big or small your case might be.